jtl5770/goleds/README.md

 LEDs that can be illuminated independently (and also independently colored)

-The most important producer is the sensorledproducer - each sensor is linked to one instance of those.
+The most important producer is the `sensorledproducer` - each sensor is linked to one instance of those.
 It reacts to a sensor trigger by illuminating the stripe LED by LED starting from the position of the sensor to both ends of the stripe.
 After a while, the effect is reversed and the lighted area shrinks LED by LED until it vanishes at the point where the sensor is located.

-Other producers are explained in more detail below (**TODO**)
+Other producers are explained in more detail below.

+All producers hold their independent internal representation of the full stripe.
+For displaying, all the data of all producers is combined and the result is displayed on the various LED stripe segments (or simply not displayed in the case of an invisible segment).
+That also means, that multiple producers can be active (and often are) at the same time.

+The combination of the different dedicated LED values from all producers is very naive - for each LED, take the max of all the producers data for that LED, but component wise for red, green and blue.
+E.g, if you combine a LED value of red,green,blue `[10,20,30]` with `[10,10,40]` and `[15,5,5]` the result will be `[15,20,40]`.